MaryamAsgarinezhad/obsidian/Linux/PSQL.md

 **Connecting to a postgres server using docker:**
 ![[Pasted image 20240426172021.png]]

 - User, Password, and Database Name must be the same in the two services.
+This user

+  You can have multiple databases in a single PostgreSQL server.
+Each database is independent and isolated from the others, allowing you to manage them separately.
+This can be useful for organizing different sets of data, separating development and production environments, or providing multi-tenant applications.

   The "DATABASE_PORT" must be the exposed port from the postgres image.
 - Must do portforwarding for the postgres service in order to **connect to it from localhost.
 The expose process is already done in the postgres image on port 5432.**
 - DATABASE_HOST=db : This indicates that the pg server is the db container.